akborhossain/Chat-App/README.md

 # Chat-App
-Chat app Android app
+Chat app Android app.
-this is private
+this is private.